KSoft-Si/KSoft.Net/README.md

 [KSoft.Si API](http://api.ksoft.si) is a service that provides Discord bot developers or others the ease in getting content from the internet.
 We provide easy to use interface and take hard tasks away from developers.

+### If you find any errors/issues or want any features added, create an issue and I will fix it ASAP

 ## Getting started

 ### Installing the package